April 14, 2021

 In the face of the economic and social disruption caused by the coronavirus, Congress has enacted three economic relief packages.
 With an estimated $2 trillion price tag, the third package, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, is perhaps the largest and most significant federal emergency aid bill in U.S. history.

 The CARES Act set aside $349 billion for the relief of small businesses, to be administered by the SBA in the form of the PPP.
 The SBA commenced the PPP on April 3, 2020, and closed the program on April 16, 2020, on the exhaustion of the $349 billion appropriated by Congress (Round One).
-Congress later provided an additional $310 billion for the PPP in H.R.266, the Paycheck Protection Program and Health Care Enhancement Act (Round Two).
-This brought the total funds available to the SBA and the PPP to $659 billion.
+Congress later provided an additional $320 billion for the PPP in H.R.266, the Paycheck Protection Program and Health Care Enhancement Act (Round Two).
+This brought the total funds available to the SBA and the PPP to $669 billion.
 The PPP program was due to expire at midnight on June 30 with funds remaining, but just hours for the expiration of the program Congress authorized an extension through August 8.
-This date passed without a second extension to the program, with the result that the applications to the program are no longer possible.
+This date passed without a second extension to the program.

 Detailed below are the total number and value of PPP loans and a resulting analysis, including data on lenders and state recipients.

-Data in the below tracker are provided as of 8/8/2020.
-Unless the PPP is once again extended, this is the last data release of the program.
+Data in the below tracker are provided as of 4/11/2021.
 All data have been sourced from the SBA, which provides program information for the PPP here.
 This tracker will be updated with PPP data as the SBA makes it available, typically on Fridays.

 The tables below illustrate the total number and value of PPP loans disbursed to date in addition to the average value of a PPP loan and the total number of SBA-approved lenders.

-As of 8/8/2020 the SBA has disbursed $525 billion of the $659 billion so far appropriated by Congress to this program, with $134 billion, or 20 percent of PPP funds remaining available to the program.
+As of 4/11/2021 the SBA has disbursed $755 billion of the $813.5 billion so far appropriated by Congress to this program.
+As of Round Three, $51 billion, or 18 percent of Round Three PPP funding, remain available to the program.

 These data are represented in graphical form below.